 - DO NOT visit Porn, Casino, Pirate Software & Game Cheat sites.
 They are notorious for putting viruses & spyware on your computer.

-- DO NOT click on any links in e-mails that say they are from your bank, or from Microsoft.
+- DO NOT click on any links in e-mails that say they are from your Bank, Electricity Supplier, or from Microsoft.
 These organisations never send unsolicited e-mails and it is a trick to make you give up your User Name & Password.

 - DO NOT believe any Pop-Up Window that tells you that Spyware has been detected on your computer.